Concussion Management, Prevention of Repeat Concussions, and Rehabilitation

-The Immediate Post-Concussion Assessment and Cognitive Testing (ImPACT) computerized evaluation system is one of several state-of-the-art tools The Center Foundation uses to determine if a concussion has occurred and its severity, as well as if and when it is safe for an athlete to return to contact sports.
+The Immediate Post-Concussion Assessment and Cognitive Testing (ImPACT) computerized evaluation system is one of several state-of-the-art tools The Center Foundation uses for concussion management.
+This powerful tool helps determine if a concussion has occurred, as well as giving an idea of its severity.
+Most importantly, ImPACT testing aids in deciding if, and when, it is safe for an athlete to return to contact sports.

 How it works:

-- At the beginning of each sport season, athletes are given a computerized neurocognitive test (ImPACT) to establish a baseline of their normal cognitive function.
-Baselines are especially important if the student has ADHD, dyslexia, or learning disabilities.
+- At the beginning of each sport season, athletes are given a computerized test (ImPACT), establishing a baseline of their normal mental function.
+These baseline tests are especially important if the student has ADHD, dyslexia, or learning disabilities.

-- Other evaluations include a neurological examination, the SCAT3, balance testing, and a visual and verbal assessment.
+- Additional evaluations include a neurological examination, the SCAT3, balance testing, and a visual and verbal assessment.

-- In the event of a concussion, protocols are in place that guide care and treatment until the student is released to play.
+- In the event of a concussion, research-based protocols guide care and treatment until releasing the student to play.

-- Injured athletes may not return to play until they have a physician clearance, reducing the potential for further injury, such as Second Impact Syndrome.
+- It is important to note that, injured athletes cannot return to play until cleared by a physician.
+Thereby reducing the potential for further injury, such as Second Impact Syndrome.